verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --write_fixed_clusters <file>

     Write out a (possibly incomplete) clustered placement file listing placement coordinates for clusters reconstructed from an input flat placement file.
-If placement is run after the legalizer, this file is automatically set as an input placement constraints file.
+    If placement is run after legalization, this file is automatically set as an input placement constraints file.

     **Default:** ``fixed_clusters.out``